 !
 We are still waiting for someone to order a double neck, through-neck instrument, if you are feeling brave?

 All guitars are priced on the same pricing sheet.
-This is available at the moment, upon request, we hope to have one here soon!
+This is available at the moment, upon request.

 Our pricing formula, consists of a base cost (inclusive of the basics of that model), parts cost and any additional labour costs.
 Some woods are inclusive in the build cost, however, we have access to a wide and varied stock of wood, which leads nicely to…